TeamKabaks/Huffman-Image-Compressor/README.md

 ## Acknowledgments

+- This project was created as a part of CMSC 123 at University of the Philippines Tacloban College.
+- Based on Huffman coding algorithm for efficient data compression.
 - Huffman, D. A. (1952).
 "A Method for the Construction of Minimum-Redundancy Codes".
 Proceedings of the IRE.

 ---